Goodka7/SOC/README.md

 # Security Operations Center

-#### This is a typical SOC set up, that you might find in an enterprise set up.
+#### This is a typical SOC set up, that you might find in an enterprise.
 <img src="https://github.com/user-attachments/assets/f9c26a4d-13e7-4945-a526-ee048414803b" width="900"><br>
 #### On the left we have our resources that we will use to analyze alerts.
 - Monitoring - This is the screen shown in the image above.